-You must frequently and regularly clean and disinfect shared spaces, including high-touch communal items such as door knobs, shared equipment and telephones.
+You must frequently and regularly clean and disinfect shared spaces, including high-touch communal items such as door knobs, hand-rails and shared equipment.

 You must display a cleaning log in shared spaces.

 Soap and hand sanitiser should be available for all participants, volunteers and organisers throughout the venue/facility and encourage regular handwashing.